iluvgirlswithglasses/terminal-pokemon/doc/report.md

 # Chapter 1.
 Project Overview

 This project is a simplified version of the Pikachu Matching Game, runs on *amd64/x86_64 Linux Bash Terminal* and *x32/x64 Windows Terminal*.
 All of the source codes are contributed by Luu Nam Dat (Student ID 22127062) and Nguyen Huynh Hai Dang (Student ID 22127052).
 All of the source codes are integrated and maintained in the codebase by Luu Nam Dat.
-Any referenced code is cited in the beginning of its corresponding file, and is cited in section x.x.x.
+Any referenced code is cited in the beginning of its corresponding file, and is cited in *Chapter 5 - References*.

 The gameplay demonstration of this project can be found on youtube [here](https://www.youtube.com).